MikeRow/BananoPHP/README.md

 <details><summary>PHP floats aren't very precise, the ideal choice is to do math with raws</summary>
 <p>

-When the denomination amount reaches deep decimals value, just convert it to raw and then do some math with the proper tool
+When the denomination amount reaches deep decimal value, just convert it to raw and then do some math with the proper tool

 [GNU Multiple Precision](https://www.php.net/manual/en/book.gmp.php) (GMP) is a default PHP extension that fits the job